Learn about how the City protects water quality and fish habitats.

-If you have a creek running through your property, contact the City before you plan to make any alterations to the creek or landscape around it.
-For information on developing land around waterways, please refer to Community Development & Ecosystem Protection and review the links below.
+If you have a creek running through your property, contact the City before making any alterations to the creek or the landscape around it.